hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Know all proceedings, and what acts did pass,
 >
-> But tis at public houses o'er a glass;
+> But it is at public houses over a glass;
 >
-> Whoe'er takes their advice will surely fail,
+> Whoever takes their advice will surely fail,
 >
 > Lose suits and costs, and curse them in a jail.
 >
 > There's many a publican, as I've heard say,
 >
-> Thro' such advice has had the fine to pay;
+> Through such advice has had the fine to pay;
 >
 > At almost every public house, you'll find
 >
 > They've had a dance, or something of the kind;
 >
-> Have all unwittingly transgress'd the act,
+> Have all unwittingly transgressed the act,
 >
 > And may be sued by those who'll prove the fact.
 >
 > There's one thing more, of which they're not aware,
 >
-> They're not ev'n privileged at Bartholomew fair;
+> They're not even privileged at Bartholomew fair;
 >
 > No saving clause, that lady Holland's guest
 >
-> May privileg'd dance; they're class'd among the rest;
+> May privileged dance; they're classed among the rest;
 >
 > Before the court of pie poudre, may be
 >
-> Arraign'd, and punished for their jollity.
+> Arraigned, and punished for their jollity.
 >
 > Bel.
 There's one thing more, before we go,
 >